django-denmark/2020.djangoday.dk/content/talks/lightning-talks.md

 img_name: "pony.png"
 ---

-⚡⚡⚡ Announcing streaming/remote 5 min. lightning talks at Django Day CPH. ⚡⚡⚡
+⚡⚡⚡ Announcing streaming/remote 5 minute lightning talks at Django Day Copenhagen ⚡⚡⚡

+Lightning talks:

 * With or without slides
 * Almost any topic you want
 * New speakers encouraged.

+The lightning talks are scheduled to take place 17:10, at the end of Django Day on Friday 25th.
+You need to [register](/tickets/) for the event.

 Remember: It's a **maximum 5 minutes**.
 The 5 minutes are absolutely non-negotiable, as we cannot upload longer clips to the streaming platform.